sanrafa/ddd-gen/README.md

-_Work in progress_
+⚠ _Work in progress_ ⚠

 # DDD-Gen

 _**DDD**_ stands for "Dumbed-Down Dataforged".
-[Rsek]() did amazing work on the Dataforged repo, but I found the API a bit cumbersome for my own use.
+[Rsek](https://github.com/rsek) did amazing work on the [official Dataforged repo](https://github.com/rsek/dataforged), but I found the API a bit heavyweight for my own use.
 This is a simplified (and incomplete) version focused on reformatting the oracle tables.

 The generated JSON files reside in `/dist`, the rest is the Node script that creates them.